krr-uno-teaching/project-sudoku/README.md

 ```
 After a few minutes you will be able to see the result of the test in the **Actions** tab.
 **You should have obtained 5 points.**
+Failing to correctly complete this step may prevent us for identify you as the owner of the repository!

 You can get more information about the result of the test by clicking successively on:
 1. The specific test.